-Studies Underline Importance Of Mediterranean Diets In Keeping Prostate Cancer And Alzheimer's At Bay - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+Studies underline importance of Mediterranean diets in keeping prostate cancer and Alzheimer's at bay - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Foods that are rich in lycopene include tomatoes, melons, papayas, grapes, peaches, watermelons, and cranberries.
 Selenium-rich foods include white meat, fish, shellfish, eggs, and nuts.

 Prostate cancer remains one of the most common and fatal cancers in men, but the nutritional deficiencies associated with it remain largely unknown, hence this study, it said.
-(Agencies)
+(PTI)

-Studies Underline Importance Of Mediterranean Diets In Keeping Prostate Cancer And Alzheimer’s At Bay
+Studies underline importance of Mediterranean diets in keeping prostate cancer and Alzheimer’s at bay

 NEW DELHI, Mar 10: Scientists have come forth with findings that report the importance of Mediterranean diets, or diets rich in vegetables and fruits with fish, in keeping serious diseases such as prostrate cancer and Alzheimer’s disease at bay.